Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 In the example above, converter passes handler parameters to token parameters, as is.
 There are signatures of `Blender.MapUri` with no converters, which means that parameters are simply passed through, like above.

 Often it's needed to trigger attachment on a specific URI.
-To achieve this, first converter should return non-null string array on certain parameters.
+To achieve this, the first converter should return non-null string array on certain parameters.

 ## Call Direction

 You can specify the direction of which handlers should be called.
-This is needed to trigger attaching in a certain direction: from handler or to handler.
+This is needed to trigger attaching in a certain direction: from the handler or to handler.
 The direction is determined by the value that corresponding converter is returning: `null` converter or `null` string array returned in converter blocks the direction of the call.
-In case of zero parameters, there is a special `Blender.MapUri` override with corresponding boolean parameters to determine the allowed call directions.
+In case of zero parameters, there is a special `Blender.MapUri` overrides with corresponding boolean parameters to determine the allowed call directions.

 ```csharp
 Blender.MapUri("/twoparams1/{?}/{?}", myToken, null, (String[] to) => {